 If your heart is set on the standard stainless steel type sink, you might wonder whether the gauge has anything to do with your choice.
 The American Consumer Association tested sinks made from stainless steel in 18 to 23 gauge and found that the lower the gauge, the thicker the steel was.
 Researchers also tested the noise made by the water running into the sink and found that the gauge made no difference to the sound levels.
 What did make a difference, however, was the addition of sound-absorbing pads on the outside of the sink.
 The sink you choose should be compatible with the fittings for your kitchen drain, otherwise, you’ll need to upgrade the drain installation at the same time.

 White or Colourful

-If you choose a material other than stainless steel you’ll find white fittings typically cost less, but colour accents in kitchens are currently a hot trend, according to our plumbers in Toronto.
-Pastel shades are best in the long-term, because definitive colours tend to become stale after a while and the last thing you need is to have to refit your sink and kitchen drain every couple of years.
-Composite materials offer a wide range of sinks in different colours, which can be colour-coded to tone with the surrounding kitchen.
+If you choose a material other than stainless steel you’ll find white fittings typically cost less, but color accents in kitchens are currently a hot trend, according to our plumbers in Toronto.
+Pastel shades are best in the long-term because definitive colors tend to become stale after a while and the last thing you need is to have to refit your sink and kitchen drain every couple of years.
+Composite materials offer a wide range of sinks in different colors, which can be color-coded to tone with the surrounding kitchen.

 When you’re planning to upgrade your kitchen drain or sink, consult with your plumber before you start to make sure you choose the right products for your home.
 This will help you avoid spending money on fittings that aren’t suitable and enable you to create the kitchen you’ve always wanted.